l-emi/checking-test/README.md

 There are so many things that could be improved here.
 The real test has a time limit going from 10 seconds to 5.
 I could have designed an algorithm instead of hard-coding the questions and answers.
 However, due to the time constraint I made a simple version.

-I used this code to generate random numbers and answer positions:
+I used this code to generate random numbers and answer positions (I changed them around later to make the test more difficult):

 ```javascript
 function gen() {